thiagodeev/commands_and_examples/README.md

-# common-commands
+# commands_and_examples
-Common commands of my routine
+commands and examples of my routine

-# WLS2
-wsl --list --verbose
-wsl --shutdown